qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 SageMaker simplifies these steps by automatically managing the partitioning, synchronization, and aggregation processes during distributed training with XGBoost.

-## Implementing Distributed Training with XGBoost in SageMaker
+## Implementing distributed training with XGBoost in SageMaker

 In SageMaker, setting up distributed training for XGBoost can offer significant time savings as dataset sizes and computational requirements increase.
 Here's how you can configure it: